Milan Vukotić

 Milan Vukotić (Милан Вукотић; born 5 October 2002) is a Montenegrin professional footballer who plays as a midfielder for Serbian club Partizan and the Montenegro national team.

 Club career

 Budućnost Podgorica

 He started his career with Budućnost Podgorica.

 In 2019, he was loaned to Iskra Danilovgrad.

 Dinamo Zagreb

 In 2020, he signed for Dinamo Zagreb.

 In July 2022, Vukotić was promoted to the first team of Dinamo Zagreb.
 Vukotić has not yet appeared in a single game for the team from Zagreb.

 Loan to Tabor Sežana and Zrinjski Mostar

 In August 2022, Vukotić was sent on loan until the end of the half-season to the Slovenian Tabor Sežana.
 In January 2023, it was confirmed that Vukotić was sent on a new loan, this time to a Bosnian club Zrinjski Mostar.

+Partizan

+On January 8, 2025, Partizan secured the signature of Milan Vukotić on four and a half years in a transfer worth €450,000.
+Vukotić was given the number 11 jersey.
+On February 1, 2025, Vukotić made his debut in the 67th minute, replacing Bibars Natcho in a game against Spartak Subotica.
+On 22 February, Vukotić made his first appearance in the Eternal derby against Red Star, replacing Stefan Kovač in the 85th minute in a game that ended 3–3.
+He scored his first goal for the club on March 12, 2025, in a 0–3 victory over Radnik Surdulica in the round of 16 of the Serbian Cup.
+On May 25, 2025, in the last round of the Serbian SuperLiga, Vukotić scored a goal in a 3–2 win over Vojvodina, assisted by Vanja Dragojević.

 International career

 Vukotić is a member of the Montenegro national under-21 football team.